Sampling and cubature on sparse grids based on a B-spline quasi-interpolation: Introduction

 Let $B$ be a quasi-normed space of functions on $\IId$, equipped with the quasi-norm $\|\cdot\|_B$.
 For $f \in B$, we measure the recovery error by $\|f - L_n(X_n,\Phi_n,f)\|_B$.
 Let $W \subset B$.
-To study optimality of linear sampling algorithms of the form \eqref{def[L_n]} for recovering $f \in W$ from $n$ their values, we will use the quantity
+To study optimality of linear sampling algorithms of the form \eqref{def[L_n]} for recovering $f \in W$ from $n$ of their values, we will use the quantity of optimal sampling recovery